Panic Room

 Panic Room is a 2002 American thriller film directed by David Fincher.
 The film stars Jodie Foster and Kristen Stewart as a mother and daughter whose new home is invaded by burglars, played by Forest Whitaker, Jared Leto, and Dwight Yoakam.
 The script was written by David Koepp, whose screenplay was inspired by news coverage in 2000 about panic rooms.

 The film was Fincher's fifth feature film, following Fight Club (1999).
 Fincher and Koepp brought together a crew of people with whom each had worked with before.
 The house and its panic room were built on a Raleigh Studios lot.
 Nicole Kidman was originally cast as the mother, but she left after aggravating a previous injury.
 Her departure threatened the completion of the film, but Foster quickly replaced Kidman.
 The filmmakers used computer-generated imagery to create the illusion of the film camera moving through the house's rooms.
 Foster became pregnant during the shooting schedule, so filming was suspended until after she gave birth.
 The film's production cost $48 million.

-The film was commercially released in the United States and Canada on March 29, 2002.
+The film was commercially released in the United States and Canada on March 29, 2002 by Sony Pictures Releasing.
 The film grossed $30 million on its opening weekend.
 In the United States and Canada, it grossed $96.4 million.
 In other territories, it grossed $100.7 million for a worldwide total of $197.1 million.
 The film was positively reviewed by critics, who commended Fincher's direction and Foster's performance.

 Plot

 Recently divorced Meg Altman and her eleven-year-old daughter, Sarah, move into a four-story brownstone in New York City's Upper West Side.
 The house's previous owner, a reclusive millionaire, had installed a "panic room" to protect himself from intruders.
 The room is reinforced with concrete and steel and features a thick steel door.
 It also includes an extensive security system with multiple surveillance cameras and a public address system.

 On Meg and Sarah's first night in the house, three men break in: Junior, the previous owner's grandson; Burnham, an employee of the home's security company, who built the panic room; and Raoul, a thug brought along to the break in by Junior, without Burnham's knowledge.
 They intend to steal bearer bonds locked inside a floor safe in the panic room.

 When Meg wakes during the night, she sees the men on the security cameras and rushes to the panic room with Sarah.
 To force them out, the men pump propane gas into the room's air vents.
 Meg ignites the gas while she and Sarah cover themselves with fireproof blankets; the ignited propane leaves Junior badly burned.
-Meg taps into the main telephone line and calls her ex-husband, Stephen.
+Meg taps into the main telephone line and calls her philandering ex-husband, Stephen.
 As she tries to explain their situation, the intruders cut the line, ending the call.